 The Man and the Myths

 Calling De Grazia a complicated man doesn’t begin to explain him.
 He once described himself as “not saint nor devil, but both.”
-The first book of its kind, De Grazia: The Man and the Myths tells the story of a life remarkably lived.
+In this first comprehensive biography of De Grazia, authors James W. Johnson with Marilyn D. Johnson tell the story of a life remarkably lived.